axin1301/satellite-imagery-POI/README.md

 satellite-imagery-POI

-This project is modified from the github repository: https://github.com/Spijkervet/SimCLR
+This project for TheWebConf2022 paper "Beyond the First Law of Geography: Learning Satellite Imagery Representations by Leveraging Point of Interests" and is mainly modified from the following github repository: https://github.com/Spijkervet/SimCLR

 main.py:  model training